 Raw and cleaned data are available from J Seidman, as well as at individual study sites.
 D Roos suggested that cleaned data should be the first focus for hosting on EuPathDB.

-Paper forms reside at sites, but have also all been collected at FNIH.
+Paper forms reside at sites,.
 Will assume that what the MAL-ED team provides constitutes the dataset (as opposed to creating a mechanism that goes back to the paper forms or to the field workers)

-BMI sub-project: breast milk and stool samples being analyzed including a maternal stool sample collected just after birth.
+BMMI companion-project (separately funded, Jeff Gordon PI): breast milk and stool samples being analyzed including a maternal stool sample collected just after birth.
 A lot of this data will be coming out.
-Should be entered into consideration for this project.
+Should be considered for inclusion in this project.
+(BMMI subjects are a subset of the MAL-ED study thus provide all of the MAL-ED data elements in addition to those unique to the BMMI protocol.)

 Currently closing databases for completion of the study.